javelit/docs/content/develop/concepts/app-design/_index.md

 <h5>Multithreading</h5>

-Understand how to use multithreading within Jeamlit apps.
+Understand how to use multithreading within Javelit apps.

 </RefCard>